Skip to main content

 Development of Drug-resistant Bacteria

-Prescribing rifamycin sodium in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+In absence of a diagnosed or strongly suspected bacterial infection or a prophylactic indication for use, rifamycin is unlikely beneficial and increases risk of development of drug-resistant bacteria.

 Specific Populations